Andy-UTAS/atomic/docs/5-solids/5-1-Bloch.md

 Calculating $W$, we find
 $$W = \langle k | V | k' \rangle = \frac{1}{a}\int_0^{a} e^{-i k x} V(x) e^{i k'x}  dx = \frac{1}{a}\int_0^a e^{-i 2\pi x /a} V(x) dx = V_1$$

-where we have used that $k-k' =2\pi/a$ because we are analyzing the first crossing.
+where we have used that $k-k' =2\pi/a$ because we are analysing the first crossing.
 We see that the first component of the Fourier-series representation of $V(x)$ determines the gap near the first crossing.

 #### Crossings between the higher bands